ayalon/debugdemo/README.md

 The debugger should stop at the breakpoint.
 But it does not.
 For some reasons the sourcemaps located unter `.nuxt/dev` are not loaded.

-## Start Nuxt Server with debugger from VSCode
+## Start Nuxt Server with debugger from VSCode (Config: server: nuxt)

 Instead of starting the application from the terminal, you can also start it from VSCode.
 There is a preconfigured launch configuration for VSCode in `.vscode/launch.json`.
 You can use this to start the application with the debugger.